-Editor's message: Not all employees are engaged under standard full-time and permanent contracts.
-Employers and employees may enter into a contract type that is atypical.
+Editor's message: Employers and employees may enter into a contract type that is atypical, ie it is not a standard full-time permanent contract.
 Employers can benefit from arrangements that fit around business needs, while employees may benefit from additional flexibility to fit work around their other commitments.

 However, employers need to be aware that employees who work under certain types of contract may have legal rights specific to that type of contract.